GrantStreetGroup/DBIx-OnlineDDL/README.md

 You can call these methods individually, but using ["construct\_and\_execute"](#construct_and_execute) instead is highly recommended.
-If you do run these yourself, the exception will need to be caught and the ["reversible"](#reversible) undo stack should be ran to get the DB back to normal.
+If you do run these yourself, the exception will need to be caught and the ["reversible"](#reversible) undo stack should be run to get the DB back to normal.

 ## create\_new\_table